 Gun Free zones are dangerous, but only to those forced to be disarmed within their boundaries.

-It’s true that police officers love to catch really bad guys, however, post-Ferguson and Baltimore, there is significant evidence the police are becoming very, very cautious and reluctant to engage in potentially dangerous confrontations.
+It’s true police officers love to catch really bad guys, however, post-Ferguson Baltimore, Minneapolis, Portland, Seattle and other pubic safety disasters, there is significant evidence the police are becoming very, very cautious and reluctant to engage in potentially dangerous confrontations.
 The “Ferguson Effect” is operative across the nation, forcing officers to avoid confrontation whenever possible.
-Even courageous and diligent officers have no duty to protect any individual citizen.
+Even courageous and diligent officers have no legal obligation to protect any individual citizen.

 On June 27, 2005 the U.S. Supreme Court announced its decision in Castle Rock v.
 Gonzalez.
 In this case, the estranged husband of Gonzales defied a restraining order and kidnapped their three daughters, ages 7-10.
 Over many hours, the police were repeatedly called, even begged to act.
 Mrs. Gonzales eventually went to the police station and pled with them, but they did nothing.
 Not long after her last, in-person appeal for help, Gonzales’ husband committed suicide by cop by firing on the police station.
 Shortly thereafter, his three daughters were found, dead, in his nearby pickup truck.
 He murdered them before attacking the police station.